pankajtiwari002/Connectify/README.md

 ## Getting Started

-To get started with Instagram Clone, follow these steps:
+To get started with Connectify, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/instagram-clone.git`
 2. Set up Firebase authentication and messaging for your project.